modelon-community/impact-voila-app-example/README.md

 - Check out the project using the project explorer
 - Open a workspace containing the project
-- You should now be able
+- You should now be able to access all apps from the apps menu (some of them requires having a model selected).

 ## Examples